 With some spam filters, such as Proofpoint, certain emails may sit on the fence.
 These emails are placed into quarantine for daily review.
 Newsletters, product announcement, or other (legitimate) bulk emails may often fall into this category.
 If your spam filter uses a quarantine, you will receive a daily email listing what emails have been placed on hold before delivery.

-Contact Nextworks today for a no cost Security and Network Assessment.
+Contact Nextworks today for a no cost Email, IT, and Network Security Risk Assessment.